hyperledger/besu-docs/docs/HowTo/Interact/APIs/Authentication.md

 # Authentication and Authorization for JSON-RPC

 Authentication identifies a user, and authorization verifies user access to requested JSON-RPC methods.
-Users are verified using a [JWT token](https://jwt.io/introduction/)
+Users are verified using a [JWT token](https://jwt.io/introduction/).
+JWT tokens are also used in [multi-tenancy](../../../Concepts/Privacy/Multi-Tenancy.md) to verify tenant data access.

 Hyperledger Besu supports two mutually exclusive authentication methods: